Top 9 Common Breeds of Dogs that Look Like Rottweilers

 Manchester Terrier

-Very similar in looks to the Min Pin, the Manchester Terrier is not closely related to either the Rottie or the Miniature Pinscher.
+Like the Min Pin, the Manchester Terrier is not closely related to the Rottie or the Miniature Pinscher.

-The Manchester is a spirited companion with a dominant and persistent personality.
+Manchester is a spirited companion with a dominant and persistent personality.
+The tail is natural.
 Like the Min Pin, this terrier’s ears stand upright only if you crop them.
-The tail is natural.

 Beaucerons approach the size and strength of Rotties and share their heritage of herding.
-Of all dog breeds, it resembles the Rottweiler most, although many think it still looks more like a Dobie.
-However, the Beauceron can definitely pass as a Rottie mix.
+It resembles the Rottweiler most of all dog breeds, although many think it still looks more like a Dobie.
+However, the Beauceron can pass as a Rottie mix.

 The Beauceron’s claim to fame is its ability to herd sheep from a distance and its uncanny skill of mingling with livestock without scaring them.
-It is a powerful and dominant dog that is loyal and friendly but protective.
+It is a powerful, dominant, loyal, friendly, protective dog.

-- History: Berger de Beauce developed in the 1500s near Briard to hunt boar and then found use as a protector and herders; Separated from Briard breed in 1911
+• History: Berger de Beauce developed in the 1500s near Briard to hunt boar and then found use as a protector and herder; Separated from Briard breed in 1911

 Doberman

 Although you would probably never confuse a Dobie with a Rottie, you cannot ignore the striking similarities.
-Marked almost identically, the Doberman has a taller and more refined build with the same springy and efficient gait.
+Marked almost identically, the Doberman has a taller, more refined build with the same springy and efficient gait.

 The two breeds are very similar in intelligence and share the qualities of courage, loyalty, guarding instinct, and working versatility.

 A Dobie in the United States often has cropped ears that stand upright and docked tails.
-Natural ears and tails on the Doberman are, again, very similar to the Rottweiler.
+The Doberman’s natural ears and tails are very similar to the Rottweiler.

 Hovawart

-You have probably never heard of the Hovawart, but if there was such a thing as a long-haired Rottweiler, it would look like this dog.
-With relatively short hanging ears, a bushy tail, and mahogany points, the Hovawart looks a bit like a cross between a GSD and a Rottie.
+You have probably never heard of the Hovawart, but if there were such a thing as a long-haired Rottweiler, it would look like this dog.
+With relatively short-hanging ears, a bushy tail, and mahogany points, the Hovawart resembles a cross between a GSD and a Rottie.

 Hovawarts are watchful, affectionate with family, and even-tempered.
 They have remained popular in Germany.